slabstech/gaganyatri.com/_posts/tldr/2022/2022-07-30-software-architect-elevator-gregor-hohpe.md

   * What base assumptions did you have to make ?
   * What's the toughest problem you had to solve.
   * Helps to understand whether a vendors and our worldviews align
+* Governance
+  * Please read page 264 on why we have different MacBook models.

 ### Books